Leonardo-Boss/suckless-site/st.suckless.org/patches/undercurl/index.md

 * 58:2:r:g:b - Where r, g and b are the red, green and blue color values of the underline respectively.
 * 59 - Resets the underline color to the foreground color.

+Three styles are available to choose from.
+You can do so in the `config.def.h` file by editing the `UNDERCURL_STYLE` define.

 Notes
 -----
 These escape codes aren't standard, but they are supported by most other